scify/Memor-i-Studio/README.md

 - Make sure you have run `xhost +`
 - Make sure the `WINE_BASE_DIR` has the `www-data` as an owner with full access
 - Setup a user where wine will be installed (non-system user), e.g. `project_memori`
+- Install wine with `sudo apt install wine`.
 - Run `isccBaseSetup.sh` in a shell allowing X server connections (Use e.g. `ssh -X -p 22 project_memori@myserver.org` to get such a shell)
   example: ```./isccBaseSetup.sh ~/Downloads/innosetup-5.5.9.exe```
+- If you encounter any architecture errors, remove the entire wine dir `rm -rf ~/.wine/` and run `winecfg`
 - Change the owner of the user's `.wine` subdirectory to `www-data` (e.g. `chown -R www-data /home/project_memori/.wine/`)
 - The user `www-data` can now run the `public/build_app/innosetup/iscc.sh` script with the following arguments to package project_memori: the user name (eg project_memori)